McLaren MP4/9

 The McLaren MP4/9 was a Formula One car designed by Neil Oatley and used by the McLaren team in the 1994 Formula One World Championship.
 The number 7 car was driven by Finn Mika Häkkinen, in his first full season with the team, while the number 8 car was driven by Briton Martin Brundle, who had signed from Ligier.
 Frenchman Philippe Alliot deputised in the number 7 car at the Hungarian Grand Prix when Häkkinen was banned from driving in this race.

-For the 21st consecutive year, Marlboro was the team's title sponsor, with additional sponsorship from Hugo Boss, Shell and Goodyear.
-The MP4/9 was the first and only McLaren F1 car to utilise Peugeot engines.
+This was the first Formula One car to utilize Peugeot engines, the only McLaren F1 car to use that engine, and the last McLaren F1 car to run with Shell fuel which the team had used since the MP4/2 in 1984.

-Background and design
+Background

+Design

 Due to changes in Formula One regulations intended to return emphasis on driver skills, many technologies designed to aid the driver, such as active suspension, power-assisted brakes, ABS and traction control, which had featured on the previous season's car, were no longer permitted.
 Visually the car was otherwise very similar to the preceding MP4/8.

 The MP4/9 was initially powered by the Peugeot A4 V10 engine which produced around 700 bhp.
 The engine proved unreliable and both Häkkinen and Brundle retired from the first two races with each suffering one engine failure.
 The 760 bhp A6 V10 was then introduced, and while it gave Häkkinen third place at San Marino and Brundle second at Monaco, the engine was generally regarded as a "hand grenade" due to frequent failures in testing, qualifying and races.
 It was not until Italy that Peugeot started to get reliability from the engine.